Older People

 How we support those caring for someone who is elderly and other useful contacts.

-• Provide training and support you may need to help you represent your views and those of other carers to the health and social care authorities who commission services in Hertfordshire if you wish to be more involved.
+• Providing training and support to help you represent your views and those of other carers to the health and social care authorities who commission services in Hertfordshire if you wish to be more involved.

 How you can be involved

-Come along to one of our Carers of Older People meetings.
-They are friendly, relaxed meetings where you can have your say about the services that you receive or may receive in the future.
-For those carers who are unable to attend regular meetings, we organise a Carers’ Involvement Network where you can tell us about your experiences of services by email, telephone conversations, responding to surveys or attending one-off workshops.
+Attend one of our Carers of Older People meetings, events or information sessions.
+They are friendly, relaxed sessions where you can have your say about the services that you receive or may receive in the future.
+For those carers who are unable to attend regular meetings, you can tell us about your experiences of services by email, telephone conversations or by responding to surveys or attending one-off workshops.

-Our Carers of Older People Forums represent carers’ views to Hertfordshire’s Older People‘s Co-production Board.
-These views then feed into service reviews such as Transforming Day Opportunities, which Hertfordshire County Council published an update on in November 2021 – available to read at this link.
+Information and views shared at our meetings and events is often fed into Hertfordshire’s Older People‘s Co-production Board.
+The Board consists of older people and their family carers, representatives from voluntary sector organisations such as us, Carers in Hertfordshire, and services such as the NHS and Hertfordshire County Council.
+Views are then fed into service reviews such as Transforming Day Opportunities, which Hertfordshire County Council published an update on in November 2021 – available to read at this link.

 If you have something to share or would like to get involved, please get in touch.